bbuck/eleetscript/README.md

 ten = engine.call(:add, 6, 4)
 ten # => 10

-es_nil == nil # => The Engine converts Strings, Integers, Floats, true, false
-# and nil to their direct ruby equivalents, no wrapper here!

-ESList = engine.get("List") # fetch the value of "List" from the runtime
+ESList = engine["List"] # fetch the value of "List" from the runtime
 # ESList is now a EleetToRubyWrapper that allows you to interact with it as if
 # it had been defined in Ruby